 The market for trampolines can be confusing.
 There are lots of different brands, models and sizes available.
 It is difficult to know exactly what you are getting for your money if you don't compare the specifications of each the various brands side by side.

 In this guide we seek to give you a better idea on how some of the best selling brands compare.
-We have accessed this across a number of criteria including springs, frame, pads and weight limit.
+We have assessed this across a number of criteria including springs, frame, pads and weight limit.
 This will give you an idea of the quality of the bounce, durability and whether the trampolines can be enjoyed by people of all ages so you can be better informed when you buy.

 Trampoline Brand Overview